Welcome to My Texas Mobile and Online Notaries Services

-If you have a document that needs to be notarized, as a Texas Commissioned Online Notary, I can assist you online.
+If you have a document that needs to be notarized, as Texas Commissioned Online Notaries, we can assist you online.
 Certain states and public agencies have specific additional requirements and limitations for accepting electronically-signed documents and out-of-state notarizations, and not all documents may be electronically-signed.
 You should contact the agency that will receive your e-signed and e-notarized document to ensure your document will be acceptable for its intended use.

 What is Online Notarization?

 An online notarization is a notarial act performed by an online notary by means of two-way video and audio conference technology that meets the standards adopted by the Secretary of State for such actions including credential analysis and identity proofing.

 MUST USE EITHER A LAPTOP OR DESKTOP (NO CELLPHONES OR TABLETS)

 It is recommended that customers use Google’s Chrome Browser (click here to download) on a laptop or desktop computer (Mac or PC) with a webcam that has both video and audio capabilities.
 Most desktops and laptops come with webcams preinstalled.
 To check if your device has a webcam and audio capabilities, open your Chrome browser and click here to test.
 It is highly recommended that have a good internet connection (Wifi or Ethernet connection to cable internet or better).